 Essential to Social Service Work practice is the ability to develop collaborative helping relationships with others.
 This course is designed to introduce students to effective interpersonal communication and interviewing skills that promote the helping process.
 Students can expect a strong emphasis in reflective practice (self-awareness), integration of theory and application of concepts to promote personal and professional skill development.

 II.
 LEARNING OUTCOMES AND ELEMENTS OF THE PERFORMANCE:

-Upon successful completion of this course, the CICE student, with the help of a Learning Specialist, will demonstrate a basic ability to:
+Upon successful completion of this course, the student will demonstrate the ability to:

 1. Identify and describe the phases of the helping process within the context of the human services system